 A safe person will not treat you like a child.
 When Joel met Kati, he appreciated her maturity and how she demonstrated control of her life—until she started treating him like a kid.
 Joel quickly discovered Kati was an unsafe date, because she believed he wasn't capable of making his own decisions.

-If you're in a parent-child relationship, then you may not want to reconsider keeping him around; healthy relationships are characterized by people who relate as equal adults.
+If you're in a parent-child relationship, you may not want to continue it.
+Healthy relationships are characterized by people who relate as equal adults.

 See if you recognize these other characteristics of an unsafe date: